De Vinne Press Building: Lafayette Street

 The Lafayette Street elevation to the west is seven bays wide.
 Both ends of the facade are ornamented with quoins.
 On the first through third stories, (Note: National Park Service 1977, refers to the building as having eight stories and labels the basement as the first floor.
 For consistency, in this article, the story directly above the basement is labeled as the second story, and the top story is labeled as the eighth floor.) the three center bays each feature a triple-height archway.
 The central archway has an arched doorway to its second story, as well as spandrel panels with interlacing patterns.
 Roundels above the central archway at the third story bear the initials of the building's developer, Theodore Low De Vinne, and the building's year of completion, 1885.
 The decorations of the main entrance archway were intended to give the building a "domestic scale"; at the time of the building's completion, most of the surrounding structures were low-rise houses.
 The two outermost bays on either side feature two single-height arched windows on each of the first through third stories.
 The outermost windows on the first and second floors are segmental arches, while those on the third floor are round arches.

-On the fourth floor are 13 segmentally arched windows, with one windows in each of the four outer bays and three in each of the three inner bays.
+On the fourth floor are 13 segmentally arched windows, with one window in each of the four outer bays and three in each of the three inner bays.
 The three center bays contain triple-height round-arched window openings on the fifth through seventh floors, which are flanked by two single-height arched windows on each story.
 The triple-height windows are recessed deeply into the facade.
 The outermost windows on the fifth floor are segmental arches, while the outer windows on the sixth and seventh floors are round-arched.
 A belt course separates the eighth story from the floors below, and there are 13 round-arched windows on the eighth floor.
 A bronze cornice and a gable runs atop the eighth floor.
 When the building was finished, the bent iron beams of the cornice formed a gutter.